WebAssembly/component-model/design/mvp/Explainer.md

 prevents new incoming export calls to the component (until the flag is unset).
 This allows the component to exert [backpressure](Async.md#backpressure).

-The `task.start` built-in returns the arguments to the currently-executing task.
-This built-in must be called from an `async`-lifted export exactly once per export activation.
-The `canon task.start` definition takes the type index of a core function type and produces a core function with exactly that type.
-When called, the declared core function type is checked to match the lowered function type of a component-level function returning the parameter types of the current task.
-(See also [Starting](Async.md#starting) in the async explainer and [`canon_task_start`] in the Canonical ABI explainer.)

 The `task.return` built-in takes as parameters the result values of the currently-executing task.
-This built-in must be called from an `async`-lifted export exactly once per export activation after `task.start`.
-After calling `task.return`, the callee can continue executing for an arbitrary amount of time before returning to the caller.
+This built-in must be called exactly once per export activation.
+After calling `task.return`, the callee can continue executing for an arbitrary amount of time before returning to the caller, making `task.return` a more generalized version of `post-return`.
 The `canon task.return` definition takes the type index of a core function type and produces a core function with exactly that type.
 When called, the declared core function type is checked to match the lowered function type of a component-level function taking the result types of the current task.
 (See also [Returning](Async.md#returning) in the async explainer and [`canon_task_return`] in the Canonical ABI explainer.)

 The `task.wait` built-in has type `[i32] -> [i32]`, returning an event and
 storing the 4-byte payload of the event at the address passed as parameter.